antonwing77/Web-Based-Banking-Application/README.md

 Debit Card - Admins can issue a new card, can view and update a cards data, and can delete a card.
 Transactions - Admins can view all transactions and can update them.

+## Frontend and Backend
+run "python manage.py runserver" to set up the backend run these lines in a seperate terminal to set up the frontend "cd frontend npm start"